What Type of SEO Does a B2B Development Company Need?

 Many software companies apply — or receive — the same SEO approach that works for B2C businesses or general service providers.
 The result is usually frustration, irrelevant traffic, or growth that doesn’t translate into closed deals.

 There’s also a contextual shift that explains this.
 In B2B, buyers typically reach out to vendors when they’ve already completed a large portion of their evaluation process.
-Demand Gen Report shared findings showing that buyers are often nearly 70% through their journey before interacting with sales — and in many cases, they initiate the first contact themselves.
+According to 6sense’s 2024 Buyer Experience Report (shared by Demand Gen Report), buyers are often nearly 70% through their journey before interacting with sales — and in many cases, they initiate the first contact themselves.

 Not Every Business Needs the Same SEO